Tanzu-Solutions-Engineering/tas4ops-workshop-eduk8s/workshop/content/labs/11_tas_slow_requests.md

    Now determine the amount of time a request takes when it skips Gorouter.
    Run the following command.
 Replacing the variable with the IP Address we obtained earlier.

+   (This step may not work due to the lab setup)

 ```copy-and-edit
 time curl <IPaddressOfDiegoCellforSpringMusicApp>